kamui-fin/gazou/README.md

 ## Usage

 You can run the program by typing `gazou` in your terminal.
 It runs in the background and should appear in your system tray.
 If you click on the app in the tray, a settings dialog should appear.
 In here, you can customize the keybinds to your liking.
-The default hotkeys are
+The default hotkeys are:

 - `Alt+A`: Vertical OCR
 - `Alt+D`: Horizontal OCR